artefactual/archivematica-docs/user-manual/ingest/ingest.rst

 4. From the Action dropdown menu, select "Store AIP" to move the AIP into archival storage.
 You can store an AIP in any number of preconfigured directories.
-For instructions to configure AIP storage locations, see Administrator manual - Storage Service.
+For instructions to configure AIP storage locations, see :ref:`Administrator manual - Storage Service <storageService:administrators>`.

 5. From the Action dropdown menu, select the AIP storage location from the pre-configured set of options.

 .. seealso::

-   For information on viewing and managing stored AIPs go to Archival storage.
+   For information on viewing and managing stored AIPs go to :ref:`Archival storage <archival-storage>`.

-   For information on uploading the DIP, go to Access.
+   For information on uploading the DIP, go to :ref:`Access <access>`.

 :ref:`Back to the top <ingest>`